vietnnit/randomnodes/Monad.md

 ./monad.sh
 ```
 ## Step 5: Follow the Instructions
 - The script will start running and provide interactive prompts or outputs.
-Follow the instructions in the terminal to complete the setup, such as setting your private key or confirming other steps.
+- Follow the instructions in the terminal to complete the setup
+- Such as setting your private key or confirming other steps.

 Let me know if you run into any issues during the process!